QR Codes: How to generate and use them for your business.

 - Service staff delivers food to diners using ticket with guest name and table number.

-3. Provide contactless payment in person via Square Online Checkout
+3. Provide contactless payment, including Apply Pay and Google Pay QR codes, in person via Square Online Checkout

 What it does: Allows customers to use a printed QR code to purchase an item from their phone.